 Similarly, marriage is and has always been designed for a particular type of relationship: a loving consensual relationship between a man and a woman, intended for life, for personal relationship, for procreation, and for the building of society.
 There is something inherently unique about this covenantal relationship that we call marriage, and which can only be fulfilled by a man and a woman.
 As an example, biologically, the act of procreation requires 2 persons: a man and a woman.
 And such is the intimacy of this sexual union, that it requires the kind of loving commitment that marriage provides.
 We all know children who grow up without a father or without a mother, but I don’t know of anyone who believes that this is a good thing.
 It is sometimes necessary given the awful reality of domestic violence, or the tragic death of a parent, but does anyone truly believe that the ideal context for raising children is without a mum and dad?

-If our Australian Parliament is to change the Marriage Act, we need better reasoning than what have so far heard.
+If our Australian Parliament is to change the Marriage Act, we need better reasoning than what we have heard thus far.
 And last year’s argument, ‘well, the Americans have done it’, probably doesn’t hold so much weight anymore!

 I trust people won’t confuse my frankness here with glibness or insensitivity, for I do not wish to cause hurt to any for whom this is a personal issue.
 I genuinely desire for you to have life to the full, as Jesus spoke about (John 10:10).
 It is also possible that there will be a few ‘religious’ people who will read my words and use them to agitate views about homosexuality that I do not share; they will not find an ally here because the God whom I know and serve has made every human being in his image and they are deserving of love and dignity.
 That marriage is for a man and a woman is a good thing, which even many gay and lesbian people recognise and affirm*.